Scouts say it's another down year for draft WRs

 Riley Ridley, Jr., and Mecole Hardman, Jr., Georgia: Ridley is the younger brother of Falcons 2018 first-round receiver Calvin Ridley.
 “Ridley is as talented as any of these guys, if he decides to come out.
 He just hasn't had a lot of opportunities because Georgia’s offense doesn't feature him.
 I also like Hardman.
 He is blazing fast but he’s small [5' 11"].”

-Stanley Morgan, Sr., Nebraska: Morgan is the son of the former Patriots Pro Bowl receiver of the same name.
-“Good sized kid, looks the part.
+Stanley Morgan, Sr., Nebraska: “Good sized kid, looks the part.
 Long arms equals big catch radius.
 High-cut frame, so longer legs.
 These guys usually aren't as good changing direction in a short area.
 More of a possession-type guy, short to intermediate range receiver.
 Better on routes on the move, linear/angle cuts than short space.
 Speed is above average, more build up than explosive vertical/home run threat.
 Strong and tough after the catch, can work middle and in a crowd.
 Probably a third rounder.”

 Emanuel Hall, Sr. Missouri: “Been hurt for most of the year.
 Pretty much the opposite of Morgan.
 Good size, but strictly an outside, vertical threat guy.
 Has excellent speed, stretches the field easily.
 Raw route runner, doesn’t run a big route tree in this offense.
 Not as physical in terms of play style.
 Has more upside and immediate vision to contribute in a vertical/outside role in the league.”